jazzyjus/Social-Cafe-Sample/Readme.md

- * The Quickest way to setup your actions and objects is as follows:
+ * The quickest way to setup your actions and objects is as follows:
    * Under Open Graph, click on "Getting Started"
    * Specify - People can [drink] a [beverage] - then complete the wizard without changing anything.
 This will create a Drink action and a Beverage object and link them together.
    * Click on Dashboard and create the BeverageCategory object type.